OliverCrimson/python-project-lvl1/README.md

     -Even-game, where you should answer if the digit shown is even or not.
     -Finding the greatest common divisor among two shown digits.
     -Progression.
 A list of numbers is shown you, but one digit is missing.
-You type missing digit.
+You should type missing digit.
     -Prime numbers.
 You should tell whether shown number is prime or not.
     -Calculator.
 There you should solve an expression.